Do you have Low Blood Circulation?

 7.Drink enough water and reduce caffeine and alcohol consumption Staying hydrated during the day is essential for the organs to perform their daily functions.
 When you drink enough water, oxygen levels in your blood increase, leading to better circulation and improving your overall health.Most experts recommend consuming 8-12 glasses of water a day.
 It’s also beneficial to reduce caffeine and alcohol consumption.
 Watch out for these warning signs that tell you that your body is lacking water.

-8. Circulation Therapy There is a new holistic FDA Class 1 technology which enhances blood flow.
+8. Circulation Therapy There is a new holistic FDA Class 1 technology, BEMER Therapy which enhances blood flow.
 It uses a biosignal which increases blood flow to allow more oxygen and nutrients to flow through the whole body naturally.
 This increased blood flow also enhances removal of waste products that the body produces.